Does VPN Slow Down Internet Speed? [Resolved]

 Let’s have a look at which protocol is best for you!

-• OpenVPN: It’s the best option for all, speed, privacy, and security.
-You may face difficulties setting things up with Open VPN and need another software to configure this setup.
-However, OpenVPN is handy to use and deal with speed and security well.
+• OpenVPN: The best option for speed, privacy, and security.
+However, you may face difficulties setting things up with OpenVPN and need other software to configure this setup.
+It is handy to use and handles speed and security well.

-4. Load on Servers
+4. Load on servers

 Even paid VPNs in the market don’t have sufficient servers to spread the load among them, creating the same issue.

-5. P2P File Sharing
+5. P2P file sharing

-6. ISP Speed Limitations
+6. ISP speed limitations

 ISP speed limitations could be from your broadband or direct from ISP.
-I have mentioned why and when you could experience such an issue.
+We have mentioned why and when you could experience such an issue.
 A large amount of downloading torrents is the most common cause of this.

 7. Interconnection between the VPN provider & your ISP

-Testing ISP Throttling
+Testing ISP throttling

 Follow the following steps to check your speed: